MSTR (Strategy Inc.) — Risk Report

 The disclosure was a funding-mix decision, not a forced response to a broken ATM.
 Annual preferred dividend obligation is ~$1.7B.
 Funding that via incremental ATM at MSTR ≈ $130 requires issuing ~13M new shares per year (~4% basic-float dilution annually); funding via BTC sales requires liquidating ~26K BTC/yr (~3% of stack annually).
 Both are economically feasible at mNAV ≈ 1.21.
 Saylor’s preference is a mix — ATM for liability management plus opportunistic BTC sales for dividend service — rather than open-ended ATM dilution.
 The “pivot” is a portfolio choice between two viable funding legs, not an admission that the equity-issuance leg is closed.

 For preferred holders (STRC, STRF, etc.): Strategy now operates a three-leg funding stack — ATM equity issuance, ongoing preferred issuance, and opportunistic BTC sales.
-Phase 1 is the cash buffer, which has built from $871M (5/25) to ≈$1.1B (06-14) across three weeks of common-ATM-funded BTC buys with zero preferred issuance and no forced BTC sales — easing Phase-1 coverage to ≈7.7 months at current obligation with zero issuance refill.
-The buffer is building and the stress thesis stands; this is not a regime change.
-Phase 2 is the BTC stack itself — ~36-39 years of runway at flat BTC and flat preferred outstanding.
+Phase 1 is the cash buffer, which has built from $871M (5/25) → $1.0B → $1.1B → $1.4B (06-21) → about $2.55B (06-28) → $3.0B (07-12) → $3.225B (07-19) → a record $3.75B (07-26), under the 06-29 framework’s 12-month-minimum reserve policy — common-stock-issuance-funded (about $544M in the 07-20→07-26 week), with zero forced BTC sales for a third straight week.
+That eases Phase-1 coverage to roughly 25 to 26 months at current obligation (roughly 34 months on STRC alone) with zero issuance refill.
+The buffer is building even as STRC’s price sits below par; that is the key offset to the late-June drawdown, and it is why this stays instrument-price stress rather than a regime change.
+The same framework’s $1.0B STRC-priority buyback is now live: Strategy used about $25M to repurchase 288,930 STRC shares below face value, leaving about $975M available.
+Phase 2 is the BTC stack itself — about 31 years of runway at flat BTC and flat preferred outstanding, now with BTC sales formally authorized to fund dividends/reserve/buybacks.
 The three-leg structure is more robust than a single-leg model would be; residual stress vectors are STRC issuance demand absorption, rate-ceiling headroom, and a future mNAV inversion under sustained BTC weakness.

 The 2026-05-26 transaction — the new playbook in action